elio-maggini/kraken-nest/README.md

 This probably wouldn't stop a "state sponsored" hacker that manages to steal my computer, but it should be good enough to slow down the after smash and grab thief while I go to the local library and revoke my keys.

+You'll need to add your own pairs to libs/api-interfaces/src/lib/api-interfaces.ts in order to see them listed, otherwise you'll see errors in the console.

+There is A LOT that can be done to improve this project.
+It is a work in progress.
+Maybe someone elese will find this and join in.

+Otherwise, I'll continue to hack away while watching re-runs of "Buffy the Vampire Slayer" on the couch with my wife.

 #### Auto generated readme below